 Frozen meat left at room temperature is prone to any harmful bacteria surrounding it.
 The longer it stays at room temperature, the worse the contamination gets and within no time you will be tossing it off to the dustbin as it will be unfit for consumption.

-Frozen chicken gets contaminated if left out at room temperature for more than two hours making it unsafe to eat.
+Frozen chicken gets contaminated and hence unsafe to eat if left out at room temperature for more than two hours.
 Therefore, if you wish to thaw your chicken at room temperature, dip it in a bowl of cold water and make sure to change the water after every 30 minutes.